-The Seafood Industries Training Package is effectively addressing skills needs for all sectors, and the recent updating to incorporate digital skills throughout the training package is also delivering results.
-However, this has not been enough to improve access to training or to attract and retain workers for the sector.
+The Seafood Industry Training Package is effectively addressing skills needs for all sectors, and the recent updating to incorporate digital skills throughout the training package is also delivering results.
+However, the changes to the Training Package over recent years have not been enough on their own to significantly improve access to training or to attract and retain workers for the sector.